mr-anuj/Portfolio/README.md

 - Clone this repository or download the Zip folder: git clone https://github.com/mr-anuj/Portfolio.git
 - Navigate to the location of the folder in your machine

+### Prerequisites
+- Web browser (like Google Chrome, Opera...).
+- Code editor (like Atom, VScode...).

+## Setup
+To setup the project locally: click on "Code" (dropdown list) then "Download ZIP".

+## Deployment
+To run the project open the downloaded folder (after extraction) then run the "index.html" file in your browser.

 ## Authors